Menu Close

 Marija Peričić is a writer based in Melbourne.
 Her first novel, The Lost Pages (Allen & Unwin), won The Australian/Vogel’s Literary Award 2017, and was shortlisted for the 2017 Readings Prize for New Australian Fiction.
 Marija was named as a Sydney Morning Herald Best Young Australian novelist in 2018 for The Lost Pages.

-Marija’s latest novel is Exquisite Corpse, a literary psychological thriller about love and obsession, coercion and control.
+Her second novel, Exquisite Corpse, was shortlisted for the Davitt Award and is a literary psychological thriller about love and obsession, coercion and control.
 It was published by Ultimo Press in June 2023.

 Marija’s short stories, essays and poetry have also appeared in Meanjin, Southerly, Going Down Swinging, and The Big Issue Fiction Edition.
-Marija is currently completing a Creative Writing PhD at The University of Melbourne, and she also teaches creative writing workshops.
+Marija holds a Creative Writing PhD from the University of Melbourne and teaches creative writing workshops.

 Praise for Exquisite Corpse: